barryclark/jekyll-now/_posts/2016-07-18-5-tips-to-survive-your-first-week.markdown

 Last but not least, you need to make a commitment to yourself - _keep going when the landscape gets dark_.
 Normally it takes **about a week** to feel productive again.
 From there on you can only continue getting more and more efficient, which is something that definitely helps you grow as a developer.
 Enjoy the journey!

-> This post was first published on the [Springest Devblog](http://devblog.springest.com/vim-5-tips-to-survive-your-first-week).

 [vim-logo]: http://miriamtocino.github.io/images/posts/vim-logo.svg